AI-Protocol-Official/Ethereum-EIPs/EIPS/eip-draft_DPT.md

 blockchain, including immutability, transparency, and decentralization.
 By establishing a standardized framework for decentralized AI markets, we aim to foster innovation, collaboration, and efficiency within the AI community.

+Community-Powered IP: Each DPT, with its unique digital identity and specialized functionality, becomes a community-powered intellectual property.

+Crowdsourcing: DPTs leverage crowdsourcing for creativity, governance, datasets, AI Models, and compute resources, unlocking new business models and growth opportunities.

 ## Security Considerations

 <!--